apache/flink/docs/libs/gelly_guide.md

 Graph<String, Long, Double> graph = Graph.fromTupleDataSet(vertexTuples, edgeTuples, env);
 {% endhighlight %}

+* from a CSV file with three fields and an optional CSV file with 2 fields.
+In this case, Gelly will convert each row from the CSV file containing edges data to an `Edge`, where the first field will be the source ID, the second field will be the target ID and the third field will be the edge value.
+Equivalently, each row from the optional CSV file containing vertices will be converted to a `Vertex`, where the first field will be the vertex ID and the second field will be the vertex value.
+A `typesEdges()` method is called on the GraphCsvReader object returned by `fromCsvReader()` to inform the CsvReader of the types of the  fields for Edges.
+If Edge doesn't have a value only type of Vertex Key is passed. `typesEdges()` method returns a GraphCsvReader on calling calling `typesVertices()` or `typesVerticesNullEdge()` returns the instance of Graph:

+{% highlight java %}
+ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();

+Graph<String, Long, NullValue> graph = Graph.fromCsvReader("path/to/vertex/input", "path/to/edge/input", env).typesEdges(String.class).typesVerticesNullEdge(String.class, Long.class);
+{% endhighlight %}

+If Vertices don't have a value, overloaded `typesVerticesNullEdge()` or `typesVertices()` Method should be used.

+{% highlight java %}
+ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();

+Graph<String, NullValue, Long> graph = Graph.fromCsvReader("path/to/vertex/input", "path/to/edge/input", env).typesEdges(String.class, Long.class).typesVerticesNullEdge(String.class);
+{% endhighlight %}

 * from a `Collection` of edges and an optional `Collection` of vertices:

 {% highlight java %}